wardolphin/wardolphin.github.io/_posts/2019-02-27-Red-Team-Forecasting-Scenarios.md

 ---
 These are the forecast scenarios that I used internally at Atlassian to measure our security improvement over time.
 The inputs to concluding many of these forecasts come directly from the red team.
 This allows a quantifiable and measurable method of taking red team operation outputs and using them to show improvements in the security program.
 This demonstrates real value!

-This is based on [@magoo's] (https://twitter.com/magoo) work on [Risk Measurement](https://magoo.github.io/simple-risk/).
+This is based on [@magoo's](https://twitter.com/magoo) work on [Risk Measurement](https://magoo.github.io/simple-risk/).

 Forecasters make predictions every quarter predicting the likelihood of the events occuring in the next 12 months.
-Whenever a forecast concludes by one of the outcomes becoming “true” we calculate the forecasters [brier scores] (https://www.gjopen.com/faq), inform them of the outcome of the scenario and present them their results and brier score.
+Whenever a forecast concludes by one of the outcomes becoming “true” we calculate the forecasters [brier scores](https://www.gjopen.com/faq), inform them of the outcome of the scenario and present them their results and brier score.

 Each scenario also implies that the scenario will only conclude if the red team attempts the action in question.
 Don’t score scenarios that were never attempted because it will affect brier scores.
 All of these are starter scenarios and shouldn’t be copypasta to your organization.
 You should adapt the questions and outcomes to the needs and goals that you are trying to achieve.